 Social media sites are some of the first sources of live information for the public, as well as the means to spread the word amongst the people (Parker; Fan and Osnos).
 Hence this data was carefully collected using the three step process explained below:

 1) Data Collection: This was done by searching for particular protest related keywords using the public search API on Tencent Weibo.
-The date range was specified as 1 – 31 October.
-Below is a description of the keywords that were used in the search:
+The date range was specified as 1 31 October.
+Below is a description of the keywords that were used in the search: 占中,占中环,反占中,佔中(occupy central) Occupy central was the overall term given to the protest in Hong Kong.
+The name was assigned to the movement since it took place in the center of the city where most of the protesters camped out, forcing the authorities to close down that area. | |

-“Umbrella revolution” is a term that was created on Twitter by Adam Cotton that refers to the resistance put up by the protesters in Hong Kong.
-The name was derived from the iconic images of the protesters shielding themselves from the pepper-spray that the authorities were using at the time.
+遮打革命 (umbrella revolution) Umbrella revolution is a term that was created on Twitter by Adam Cotton that refers to the resistance put up by the protesters in Hong Kong.
+The name was derived from the iconic images of the protesters shielding themselves from the pepper-spray that the authorities were using at the time. | |

-“Leung Chun-ying” is the name of the current Chief Executive of the Hong Kong Special Administrative Region.
-Since being appointed by the mainland government he has a tendency to support the communist regime and has come under scrutiny ´by the protesters.
+梁振英 (Leung Chun-ying) Leung Chun-ying is the name of the current Chief Executive of the Hong Kong Special Administrative Region.
+Since being appointed by the mainland government he has a tendency to support the communist regime and has come under scrutiny ´by the protesters. | |

-Since the protests were started and lead by students from the university the “student association” become a predominant phrase used in reference to the student organization that sparked the protests.
+学联 (student association) Since the protests were started and lead by students from the university the student association become a predominant phrase used in reference to the student organization that sparked the protests. | |

-“One country two systems” is a name given to the current political situation in the two regions.
-Even though Hong Kong is part of the Republic of China it still carries the right to have a separate government; an arrangement established when the United Kingdom transferred its sovereignty over the region to China.
+一国两制 (one country, two systems) One country two systems is a name given to the current political situation in the two regions.
+Even though Hong Kong is part of the Republic of China it still carries the right to have a separate government; an arrangement established when the United Kingdom transferred its sovereignty over the region to China. | |

-The “Yellow ribbon” is a symbol for peace and hope.
+黄丝带 (Yellow ribbon, peace and hope) The Yellow ribbon is a symbol for peace and hope.
 It was often used in context to the protest to show the world that the protest was in fact not a violent act of defiance, but more a peaceful stand for justice.
-The participants of the protest all wore a yellow ribbon on their wrists to show their support in a peaceful manner.
+The participants of the protest all wore a yellow ribbon on their wrists to show their support in a peaceful manner. |

-2) Data cleaning: The data-set containing 4729 posts was cleaned with help of the online tool ‘Discovertext’.
+2) Data cleaning: The data-set containing 4729 posts was cleaned with help of the online tool Discovertext.
 This involved mainly the deduplication of entries (40 duplicate entries were removed).

 3) For the data analysis we identified four broad themes based on their content and categorized the posts accordingly.

-1. Posts relating to on-ground protest events (20% of the entire dataset)
+Posts relating to on-ground protest events (20% of the entire dataset)

-2. Posts with opinions on the government and the Chief Executive of Hong Kong (10% of the entire dataset)
+Posts with opinions on the government and the Chief Executive of Hong Kong (10% of the entire dataset)

-3. Posts with ‘anti-occupy’ message (40% of the entire dataset)
+Posts with anti-occupy message (40% of the entire dataset)

-4. Posts that have no relevance to the protests (30% of the entire dataset)
+Posts that have no relevance to the protests (30% of the entire dataset)

 Data from news media